Shopify SEO Guide: How to increase organic traffic to your store

 - /products/blue-shirt

-Duplicate pages can split your link building power as referrers may link to either URL.
+Duplicate pages can split your link-building power as referrers may link to either URL.
 Duplicate content can also make it harder for search engines to determine which URL to index and rank.
+While Shopify has remedied this issue for some of its free themes, canonicalizing the duplicate, some themes may still be affected, so we’re leaving this guidance in place, just in case.

 Internal linking.
 The duplicate pages issue mentioned above can also show up in your internal links.
 In the image below, Shopify uses two different links to direct customers to the same product detail page.